 Annual Prospects Report

-crappie good using minnows and jigs; black bass fair using crankbaits; channel catfish fair using worms; all other species slow.
-Anglers should note the 9" minimum length limit regulation for crappie on Wappapello Lake.
-Recorded lake level and other information can be received by calling the Wappapello Lake Information Hotline at 573-222-8139 or 1-877-lake-info.
+black bass fair using soft plastics; channel catfish fair using worms and live baits on trotlines and jug lines at night; bluegill fair using crickets and worms; all other species slow; anglers should note the 9" minimum length limit regulation for crappie on Wappapello Lake; recorded lake level and other information can be received by calling the Wappapello Lake Information Hotline at 573-222-8139 or 1-877-lake-info.